RLHerbert/ml_perceptron/README.md

 ## Usage
 Follow these steps to run the program:
-1. Navigate to the `ml_perceptron` in your terminal emulator of choice.
+1. Navigate to the `ml_perceptron` folder in your terminal emulator of choice.
 2. Run Python3 by typing and entering `Python3 src/main.py` in your terminal.
 3. [TODO] ... (pipe to output?)